-In a recent discussion with my accountant, we talked about my family’s retirement accounts and long-term investing goals.
-We both came to the conclusion we should focus on adding more to our taxable investments.
-We already have a sizable nest egg in retirement accounts.
+I recently sat down and had a conversation with my accountant.
+We talked about my family’s retirement accounts and long-term investing goals.
+And we both came to the conclusion that my wife and I should focus on adding more to our taxable investments.
+That’s because we already have a sizable nest egg in retirement accounts.

-I certainly believe investing to be tax efficient is critical.
-Though at the end of my post on the subject, I also said “Keep in mind like any part of investing, one should not invest solely for tax avoidance.”
+I certainly believe that it’s critical for your investing to be tax efficient.
+However, at the end of my post on that subject, I also said, “Keep in mind, like any part of investing, one should not invest solely for tax avoidance.”

-Let’s use a hypothetical to show what I mean.
-Let’s say you currently have $1 million saved for retirement at 40 years of age.
-A lot of money at for that age, but not an impossible goal.
-Especially if you are a married couple and you start saving for retirement right out of college.
+Let’s use a hypothetical example.
+Let’s say you’re currently 40 years old and have $1 million saved for retirement.
+(That’s a lot of money for that age, but it’s not an impossible goal, especially if you are a married couple and you started saving for retirement right out of college.)
 You don’t plan on retiring until at least 60 years of age, so you have 20 more years of investing with your retirement account.
-Assuming a 7% rate of return, and socking away an additional $25k annually, you’ll have approximately $4,500,000 by that time.
+Assuming a 7% rate of return, and socking away an additional $25,000 annually, you’ll have approximately $4.5 million by that time.

-The problem is two fold with retirement accounts: you have minimum required distributions starting at age 70 1/2, and any money you do take out is taxed at ordinary income rates.
-Currently long term capital gains and dividends are taxed at a lower rate than regular income.
-While this may change in the future, historically investment taxes are at a lower rate than income taxes.
+The problem with retirement accounts is twofold: You have minimum required distributions starting at age 70 1/2, and any money you do take out is taxed at ordinary income rates.
+Currently, long-term capital gains and dividends are taxed at a lower rate than regular income.
+While this may change in the future, historically, investment taxes have been at a lower rate than income taxes.

-Obviously, if you are going to invest in taxable accounts, you should only use tax efficient investments, but they can be part of your total asset allocation.
-That means NOT using investments like REITS, bond funds, or dividend paying stocks (if possible).
-ETFs like Vanguard’s Russell 3000 Index ETF (VTHR), which cover the entire market, are pretty tax efficient.
-There are other funds that are specifically designed to minimize taxes as well, but also to track various indexes.
+Obviously, if you are going to invest in taxable accounts, you should use only tax-efficient investments, but they can be part of your total asset allocation.
+That means NOT using investments like REITs, bond funds or dividend-paying stocks (if possible).
+ETFs such as Vanguard’s Russell 3000 Index ETF (VTHR), which cover the entire market, are pretty tax efficient.
+There are also other funds that are specifically designed to minimize taxes, as well as tracking various indexes.
 These are perfect investments to place within taxable accounts.
-What you are setting up is a blend of tax deferred and taxable accounts.
+What you are setting up is a blend of tax-deferred and taxable accounts.

-- Retirement accounts are much more restrictive – By most situations you can only start withdrawing from them when you are 59 1/2 years old (55 in some situations).
+- Retirement accounts are much more restrictive.
+In most situations, you can only start withdrawing from them when you are 59 1/2 years old (55 in some situations).
 If you need the funds sooner, be prepared to pay a massive penalty.

-- Assumes you are in a lower tax bracket when you retire.
-While this might be true for most people, it’s not for everyone.
+- They assume you’ll be in a lower tax bracket when you retire.
+While this might be true for most people, it’s not the case for everyone.
 Retirement accounts are taxed at regular income levels.
 As we all know, tax rates are going up and are not expected to go down for the foreseeable future.

-- Restricted investment selection – I, for example, love real estate rental properties.
-While it’s possible to invest in real estate with a self directed IRA account, I don’t consider that a viable option.
+- Restricted investment selection.
+For example, I love real estate rental properties.
+While it’s possible to invest in real estate with a self-directed IRA account, I don’t consider that a viable option.
 Also, many retirement accounts have a poor selection of funds to choose from.

-Bottom line, it makes sense to have a mixture of tax deferred and taxable accounts.
-It gives you much more flexibility when you retire.
+Bottom line: It makes sense to have a mixture of tax-deferred and taxable accounts.
+This gives you much more flexibility when you retire.
 So while it makes sense to minimize your taxes while saving for your retirement, you should also be concerned after you retire.
-Obviously I’m not suggesting stop putting money into your retirement account, especially if your company does matching.
+Obviously, I’m not suggesting that you stop putting money into your retirement account, especially if your company does matching.

-What I am suggesting is once you get past some level of retirement savings, you may want to balance it more out with taxable investments as well.
-With taxable accounts you have not only more flexibility with investments, their intended use, more control over when you have to pay taxes, and traditionally at a lower tax rate to boot!
+What I am suggesting is that, once you get past some level of retirement savings, you may want to balance it out with taxable investments as well.
+With taxable accounts, you have not only more flexibility with investments, their intended use, but also more control over when you have to pay taxes and traditionally at a lower tax rate to boot!